pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 Explanations and Optional options
 -----------------------------------

-- ``--nt``: CPU cores used for the analysis.
+- ``--nt``: Specify the number of CPU cores used for the analysis.
-- ``--gene-finemapping``: The main function option.
+- ``--gene-finemapping``: No parameters required.
+The main function option.
-- ``--multiple-testing``: The multiple testing method to select significant genes for the conditional analysis.
-There are three settings. bonf: Standard Bonferroni correction. benfdr: Benjamini-Hochberg method to control the false discovery rate. fixed: Filtering by a fixed p-value cutoff.
+- ``--multiple-testing``: Specify the multiple testing method to select significant genes for the conditional analysis.
+There are three settings, i.e., bonf: Standard Bonferroni correction, benfdr: Benjamini-Hochberg method to control the false discovery rate, fixed: Filtering by a fixed p-value cutoff.
-- ``--p-value-cutoff``: The family-wise cutoff for the multiple testing..
+- ``--p-value-cutoff``: Specify the family-wise cutoff for the multiple testing.
-- ``--only-hgnc-gene``: Only consider genes with HGNC gene symbols.
+- ``--only-hgnc-gene``: No parameters required.
+If used, kggsee only consider the genes with HGNC gene symbols.
-- ``--expression-file``: The preproceeded gene expression file.
-The index column of the preprocessed expression file was gene/isoform symbol name, and each of 50 tissues or cell types had two columns: one representing average expression value (i.e., mean) of all sample and the other representing the standard error of the mean (SE).
+- ``--expression-file``: Specify the preproceeded gene expression file.
+The index column of the preprocessed expression file was gene/isoform symbol name, and each of 50 tissues or cell types had two columns: one representing averaged expression value (i.e., mean) of all sample and the other representing the standard error of the mean (SE).
-- ``--calcu-selectivity``: Calculate selective expression of a gene or transcripts in a tissue or a cell type.
+- ``--calcu-selectivity``: No parameters required.
+If used, KGGSEE will perform gene-based association analysis by conditioning on the gene-level/isoform-level expression profiles.

-- ``--filter-eqtl-p``: a filter used to filter eQTLs/isoQTLs  < the cutoff.
+- ``--filter-eqtl-p``: Specify the filter to select the significant gene/isoform-level eQTLs to enter the following gene-based association analysis.
-- ``--sum-file``: the full path of the GWAS summary statistics.
-Three columns of the GWAS summary statistic file, chromosome, physical position and p-value are minimal requirement.
-The default column names are CHR, BP and P respectively.
-Otherwise, users should specify the name by ``--chrom-col``, ``--pos-col`` and ``--p-col`` respectively.
+- ``--sum-file``: Specify the full path of the GWAS summary statistics.
+Three columns of the GWAS summary statistic file, i.e., chromosome, physical position and p-value are minimally required.
+The default column names are CHR, BP and P, respectively.
+Users can also specify these names by using ``--chrom-col``, ``--pos-col`` and ``--p-col``, respectively.
-- ``--filter-maf-le``: a filer used to filter variants with MAF > the cutoff.
+- ``--filter-maf-le``: Specify the filter used to select the variants with MAF > the cutoff to enter the following gene-based association analysis.
-- ``--regions-out``: a region used to exclude variants in the specified regions.
+- ``--regions-out``: Location section, such as chr6:27477797-34448354.
+Specify the variants in the specified regions to be excluded in the following gene-based association analysis.

-- ``--eqtl-file``: The full path of gene-level and isoform-level eQTL file.
+- ``--eqtl-file``: Specify the full path of gene-level and isoform-level eQTL file.
 The format of eQTL file is similar to the fasta file.
 The first row starting with "#" is the column names.
-The eQTL data of a gene or transcript start with the symbol “>”.
-In the same row, the gene symbol, Ensembl gene/transcript ID and chromosome name are included and delimited by tab characters.
-The subsequent row contains the summary statistics the eQTL for the gene or transcript.
-The tab-delimited columns are physical position, reference allele, alternative allele, frequency of alternative allele, estimated effect size, standard error of the estimation, *p*-value, effective sample sizes and determination coefficient in a linear regression respectively.
+Then the eQTL data of a gene or transcript starts with the symbol “>”, and the following are the gene symbol, Ensembl gene/transcript ID and chromosome name, which are delimited by tab characters.
+The subsequent rows contain the summary statistics of the eQTL-gene/isoform association.
+The tab-delimited columns are physical position, reference allele, alternative allele, frequency of alternative allele, estimated effect size, standard error of the estimation, *p*-value, effective sample sizes and determination coefficient in a linear regression, respectively.
 In the regression, the number of alternative alleles is used as an independent variable.
-On KGGSEE, we have pre-calculated the eQTL and isoQTL data using GTEx data(v8).
+Based on KGGSEE, we have pre-calculated the eQTL data using the GTEx data(v8).
 Variants within 1MB upstream and downstream of a gene or a transcript boundary are included.
 The commands to compute eQTLs can be seen in `Compute the gene-level and isoform-level eQTLs of each tissue <#compute-the-eqtls-and-isoqtls-of-each-tissue>`_.

-    An example of eQTLs file is as follows:
+    An example of gene-level eQTLs file is as follows:

     .. code::